Togohogo1/Student-Engineer-Portfolio-and-Handbook/portfolio.md

     2. Follows some process or framework
     3. Follows underlying theory / principles / standards / research

+Having finished Praxis II, the work I have done conforms well to my definition of engineering design with a small modification given more stakeholder interaction opportunities.
+- 3\.
+Follows underlying  theory / principles / standards / research / **human preference**

+I chose to start my Design Portfolio with this section because it serves as a basis for everything that follows, given that "engineering design" is mentioned a lot.
+Additionally, this section indirectly offers my values and perspectives.
+The next section does exactly that, but in a direct appraoch.

 ## Position in Context and My Design Process [ꜛ](#table-of-contents)